rkponn/30Projects/README.md

 Mostly built out with vanilla js and some css.
 Sometimes breaking it down to the basics to fully understand the concepts.
 Building for learning and fun.

+Adding a few more projects to the list.
+However this is a test line.

 ### Drum kit
 A simple drum kit with a few sounds.
 Dealing with event listeners.